Utah Admin. Code R315-261-4 - Exclusions

 study;

-(III) The quantity of the
+(III) the quantity of the

 sample;

-(IV) The date of shipment;
+(IV) the date of shipment;

 and

-(V) A description of the
+(V) a description of the sample,

-sample, including its EPA Hazardous Waste Number.
+including its EPA Hazardous Waste Number.

-(iv) The sample is shipped to a
+(iv) The sample is shipped to a laboratory or

-laboratory or testing facility which is exempt under Subsection R315-261-4(f)
+testing facility that is exempt under Subsection

 (v) The generator or sample collector

-maintains the following records for a period ending three years after
+for a period ending three years after completion of the treatability study:

-Copies of the shipping documents;
+(A) copies of the shipping

-(B) A copy of the contract with the facility
+(B) a copy of the

-conducting the treatability study;
+contract with the facility conducting the treatability study;

-(C) Documentation showing:
+(C) documentation showing:

-(I) The amount of waste shipped under this
+(I) the amount of waste shipped under this

 exemption;

-(II) The name, address,
+(II) the name, address,

 and EPA identification number of the laboratory or testing facility that